Higher rank partial and false theta functions and representation theory: Kostant's partial theta functions

 Changing the order of integration and summation can be done by the same argument as in Lemma 5. \end{proof} The proof of the following result is the same as the one for Lemma \ref{lemma:translating} \begin{lemma} Let $\alpha \in \mathbb C^n$ such that $\epsilon-\alpha\in \left(\C \setminus i\R\right)^n$ and let $u'=u-iA^{-1}\alpha\tau$.
 Then

 and

 where the contour $C_\alpha$ connects the regions $\R^n$ (clockwise) and $\R^n+i\alpha$ (counter clockwise) at infinity.
 For $\alpha \in i \mathbb{R}^n $ the contour integral vanishes. \end{lemma} For a given example it is now a tedious exercise to evaluate these contours.
-This will be illustrated for the $\text{Re}(\epsilon_i)>0$ region.
+This will be illustrated for the $\text{Re}(\epsilon_i)>0$ region and $A_n$ root lattices.